Avoid Getting A Smart Meter

 Are you being bullied by your electricity company?

-Update: Recently, www.stopsmartmeters.org.nz has received reports of companies trying to bully their customers into accepting a”smart meter”, even though customers have disclosed serious health issues as a reason for refusal of “smart meter”.
+Update: Over the years www.stopsmartmeters.org.nz has received reports of companies trying to bully their customers into accepting a”smart meter”, even though customers have disclosed serious health issues as a reason for refusal of “smart meter”.
 If you are being bullied by your electricity company, please email through the Contact From at this link: www.stopsmartmeters.org.nz/contact-us/

 Your report will be treated in confidence and will not be published on the website unless you give written permission.